UPDATE: Marijuana stores in Seattle are officially up and running. Welcome the cannabis retail industry to the emerald city!

 The official opening of the Seattle recreational marijuana industry is just around corner, so we decided to create an infographic and compare some of the most notable recreational weed cities around the world!
 Starting with long time cannabis destination, Amsterdam, then followed by newcomers: Montevideo, Denver, and Seattle.

 Keep in mind that the Seattle recreational industry has not officially opened.
 Some of these facts will be based on as if the local industry is already operational.
 Also, all facts and stats are believed to be true, or are close approximations.
+We’re sure that it won’t be long until these statistics will grow, as when the industry has opened, more and more people will be trying their hand at recreational marijuana, so we could see a further surge in numbers in our local area once it does.
 We have done extensive research to compile this infographic.
 If anything needs to be changed, please let us know!

 (INFOGRAPHIC LOCATED AT THE BOTTOM OF POST)

 While analyzing the marijuana infographic, there were several surprising and interesting comparisons:

 1. Amsterdam, the location with the richest recreational cannabis history, marijuana is still technically illegal.
 Ever since the Dutch parliament decriminalized possession of up to 5 grams in 1976, authorities have been tolerant.